Tango (drink): Television

 Later that year, as Tango Strange Soda launched, three ultimately unsuccessful advertisements for the drink (Taste Buds, Trainers and Classroom) were aired featuring a man's "taste buddies" which are a group of young men behaving as the man's taste buds that vibrate rapidly when the man consumes Strange Soda.
 The "taste buddy" actors in the advertisements were shot as live action, with the actor standing on a moveable circular frame which was then manoeuvred via a handle to give the "vibrating" trembling effect for each of the "buddies" seen on screen.

-In August 2009, a billboard campaign extolled the "weird and wonderful" side effects of drinking too much "Tango with added Tango Orange" (such as "Too much Tango made me suck a bull's udder").
-The British press pointed out that the initials of "Tango With Added Tango" spelled the insult "twat" when read vertically, and this was later revealed to be intentional.
+In early 2006, Tango spoofed the famous Sony Bravia LCD TV commercial of bouncing balls recorded in San Francisco.
+Tango's commercial was set in Swansea and featured fruit instead of coloured balls, using the same production style and the same music track, and a parody of Sony's slogan turning it into 'Refreshment like no other'.
+In December 2008, Tango launched the "Save Tango" campaign.
+The Save Tango campaign resulted in an 8% increase in sales over 12 weeks.

+The 'Tanguru' TV campaign was launched in 2019, involving a fictional character called Tanguru solving awkward situations.

 Tango advertisements have sometimes featured phone numbers for viewers to call, although the phone numbers would typically appear too briefly on the screen for viewers to type in the number or write it down.
 Many of these advertisements incorporate a send-away prize, including a rubber doll or a clown horn (the Tango Horn).
 A notable exception was an advert which first premièred in 1993 for Still Tango disguised as a subvert falsely alerting people that the drink is unauthorised, and features a phone number for 'affected' viewers to call.
-Tango sponsored the television show The Word in 1994 and the Underage Festival in 2010.
-Historically, slogans have included "You Taste the Tang in Tango Every Sparkling Sip You Take" in the 1960s and "The Whole Fruit" in the late 1980s.